The Hiring Manager’s Guide to Interviewing for Culture Fit (and Why It Matters)

 Why focus on culture fit?
 Employees who feel connected to their workplace culture are four times more likely to be engaged and 62% less likely to experience burnout.
 A thoughtful approach to assessing culture fit can also enhance diversity, equity, and inclusion (DEI) by ensuring hiring decisions are based on shared values rather than unconscious biases.

-This guide will walk you through the key elements of assessing culture fit during interviews, including:
+This post will walk you through the key elements of assessing culture fit during interviews, including:

 Understanding Culture Fit